ddelnano/pixie/src/stirling/source_connectors/socket_tracer/README.md

   sudo strace -f -v -s 100 -e write -p PID 2>&1 | grep PATTERN
   ```

 You should confirm that all of the expected syscalls were called, and the data matches the protocol.
+In addition to this, it's important to understand a few differences between how certain syscalls are processed.
+Syscalls like writev and readev must loop to process their inputs and have a predetermined loop limit to avoid BPF instruction limits.
+If an application's syscall usage results in large vectors, it can cause the data to be partially submitted to the underlying perf buffer.

 If `strace` did not observe the expected data, `tshark`/`wireshark` can be used to verify network
 traffic.
 Here the goal is to verify the network traffic matches the protocol.